 ~ Son Valentine Sturtz ~

-At the age of 23 in 1850 and 33 in 1860, unmarried, he lived with his parents and worked as a clerk in or around Salem, Muskingum County, OH.
+When Valentine was age 23 in 1850 and 33 in 1860, unmarried, he lived with his father and stepmother and worked as a clerk in or around Salem, Muskingum County, OH.
 He became enamored of a new technology known as Daguerreotype photography and apparently operated his own studio or business as a "Daguarian Artist" in and around Salem in 1860.

 Valentine returned home after his discharge.
 Circa October 1866, he held the post of clerk of election in Salem Township, Muskingum County.